 Apps for smart washing machines can help to identify minor problems that you’ll be able to fix without the need to call out an engineer, such as a blocked filter.
 If there is a problem with the machine, the app will be able to tell you about this and provide options for how to resolve it.
 Both of the apps we’ve seen also come pre-loaded with general troubleshooting information.
 They also identify more significant problems that will need to be fixed by an engineer.

 Find out which are the most reliable washing machine brands.

 Not a Which? member?
-Sign up for a £1 Which? trial for instant access to these and thousands of our other independent reviews.
+Join Which? for instant access to these and thousands of our other independent reviews.

 Safety and smart washing machines

 Smart washing machines shouldn’t start when set from a smart phone app if the door is open or if the machine isn’t connected to the water supply.
 When we tested the first two smart washing machines to hit the shops in the UK, we found that both wouldn’t allow us to run programs when they were in this state, which was good to see.